|

 potassium, phosphorus and

-trace elements.
-They also contains all the essential
+other essential trace elements.
+They also contain all

 Culinary Uses